api3dao/data-feed-reader-example/README.md

 access.
 On Polygon testnet, there is a contract called [`SelfServeDapiServerWhitelister`](https://mumbai.polygonscan.com/address/0x78D95f27B068F36Bd4c3f29e424D7072D149DDF3#writeContract) that you can call to allow your contract to do on-chain reads for free for testing purposes, which we use in this repo.

+## Contracts

+The contract addresses for `DapiServer` and `SelfServeDapiServerWhitelister` for polygon testnet can be found [here](https://docs.api3.org/dapis/reference/chains.html).
+The cli commands used to whitelist and read datafeeds reference these addresses to execute scripts in `/scripts`.

 ## dAPI names and data feed IDs